enqueuezero/site/content/pseudo-random-numbers.md

 Oh, did I just forgot to mention what is TRNG?
 With the help of some magic device, you might be able to get random numbers easily.
 For example, since the weather system is a chaos system, meaning no one can accurately predict it, you can generate random numbers based on the history of temperature, humidity, wind speed.
 You can find more good indicators in natural world or in the universe.

+Since the start of the Big Bang, everything seems just move in their way.
+It's still a mystery whether everything is deterministic or not.
+If so, then all TRNG turns into PRNG!
+However, no one can prove that.

 ## Conclusion

 * The pseudo-random number generators generate "random" numbers.
 However, they're not TRUE random numbers.